rcifw/rcifw.github.io/docs/getting-started/import-export-data.md

 Extra caution should be exercised when writing parallel jobs that import or export data from outside the cluster.
 The external server that hosts the data may not be able to satisfy thousands of simultaneous requests from many cluster jobs running in parallel.
 Even if the data server was designed for a high volume of requests, the network hardware or tunnel connecting the cluster to the external data server may not be able to satisfy the load.

+## Using Globus transfer node
+You can use our Globus transfer node to move data from your local computer or other Globus endpoints.
+See [our documentation](getting-started-with-globus.md).
 ## Controlling Transfers Using Your Local Computer

 ### sftp